 1. Peppermint oil

-Peppermint may be more popular as candy flavoring, but it has excellent anti-inflammatory properties along with an anesthetic effect that helps in relieving the pain and swelling associated with arthritic conditions, rheumatoid arthritis in particular.
+Peppermint may be more popular as candy flavoring, but it has excellent anti-inflammatory properties along with an anaesthetic effect that helps in relieving the pain and swelling associated with arthritic conditions, rheumatoid arthritis in particular.

-Mix 5-10 drops of peppermint oil (available here) with 2 Tbsp warmed coconut oil to make a ready-to-use salve.
+Mix 5-10 drops of peppermint oil with 2 Tbsp warmed coconut oil to make a ready-to-use salve.
 It can be mixed with other oils in this selection to get a more potent anti-arthritic formulation.
 Use as often as needed for relief of pain.

 2. Eucalyptus oil

 The aromatic leaves of gum trees native to Australia, mainly Eucalyptus globulus, are used for extracting this oil, It has a characteristic strong, penetrating smell.
 Eucalyptol is the main component of the oil, but it has several other active agents that provide a powerful anti-inflammatory effect.
-Rubbing eucalyptus oil (available here) diluted in a carrier oil over swollen and aching joints often brings quick relief, but it can cause skin irritation in many people.
+Rubbing eucalyptus oil diluted in a carrier oil over swollen and aching joints often brings quick relief, but it can cause skin irritation in many people.
 Test in a small patch of skin before using this oil.

 Read More: 10 Magical Uses For Eucalyptus Oil

 Ginger is better known as a culinary spice, but it has wide-ranging therapeutic uses too.
 The excellent anti-inflammatory effect of ginger oil is useful in treating a variety of inflammatory conditions, including arthritis.
 The essential oil of ginger is extracted from the unpeeled rhizome of Zingiber officinale.
 Apart from its signature chemical component zingiberene, the oil contains several potent phytochemicals such as geraniol, geranial, neral, borneol, camphene, etc.